 These birds are raptors that live and hunt independently.
 Unlike other types of large birds like macaws or cockatoos, owls do not live in flocks in the wild, making them extremely antisocial when it comes to other birds (except for their mates and their offspring).

 The flock mentality is what allows a parrot to successfully integrate itself into a human family.
 Since owls lack that sort of mindset, they view everyone except for the one person they choose as their "mate" as an enemy or prey, and will likely attack others on sight.
 This can be a huge problem if you ever become sick or otherwise unable to care for your owl.
-And since they mate for life, they may become depressed to the point of death if they are transferred to another person's care.

 Their Diets Are Specialized